AdobeDocs/commerce-php/src/pages/development/security/subresource-integrity.md

 <InlineAlert slots="text" />

-SRI caches must be regenerated using static content deploy command below after cache has been purged.
+After the cache has been purged, SRI caches must be regenerated using the static content deploy command.

 ```bash
 bin/magento setup:static-content:deploy